BSMP-Coders/intermediate-continue-your-ai-journey/lesson-3.1/README.md

 ## 🐢 Turtle Basics

+> 🧭 Want to explore more Turtle commands?
+Check out the official [Turtle documentation](https://docs.python.org/3/library/turtle.html) to see everything you can do — from drawing shapes and handling events to animation tricks!

 Open `app.py` and practice these foundational steps:

 ### 🐢 Step 1: Import and Create a Turtle